 This or that brand might have a design advantage over the other, but is that really worth the extra $150?
 Even if you don’t do it deliberately, your mind does it for you.

-Because people have reference prices in their mind.
+Because people have reference prices in their minds.
 Since we’re exposed to infinite price tags every day, we usually have an idea of how much something should cost us.

 For instance, you know that the coffee from a shop down the street shouldn’t cost you $30—perhaps it can, in an entirely different context.
 That’s an example of how reference prices work.